icon-project/icon-sdk-python/README.md

 * from_ : The wallet address making a transaction.
 The default address is your account address.
 * to : The wallet address to receive coin or SCORE address to receive a transaction
 * step_limit : The maximum step value for processing a transaction
 * nid : Network ID.
 Default nid is 1 if you didn't set the value.
-(1 for Main net, etc) (Optional)
+(1 for Main net, etc)
 * nonce : An arbitrary number used to prevent transaction hash collision
 * content_type : Content's MIME type
 * content : Binary data of the SCORE
 * params : Parameters passed on the SCORE methods ; on_install (), on_update ().
 Data type of the params should be **dict**. (optional)
 * version : Protocol version (3 for V3).
 The default version is 3 if you didn't set the value.
-(Optional)
 * timestamp : Transaction creation time.
 Timestamp is in microseconds.
-(Optional)
+Default timestamp is set, if you didn't set the value.
 * build : Returns a deploy transaction object

 #### Returns